 - Dr Ben Anderson has been seconded to SIG to support this work.

-As part of their work to support the University’s Sustainability Implementation Group, ECCD have implemented two feedback tools for staff, students and the public to contribute feedback and ideas on the University’s Sustainability Strategy: A structured discussion board – not anonymous: accessible to University staff and students only (login using usual user id & password and ...
+As part of their work to support the University’s Sustainability Implementation Group, ECCD have implemented two feedback tools for staff, students and the public to contribute feedback and ideas on the University’s Sustainability Strategy: A structured discussion board – not anonymous: accessible to University staff and students only (please read our guidance on how to contribute) A ...